peterchappell/peterchappell.github.io/_case_studies/kaleidoscoper.markdown

 github: https://github.com/peterchappell/kaleidoscoper
 intro: I always wanted a kaleidoscope as a child so I built one using HTML Canvas.
 It takes random images from Flickr (using their API) but you can also load in an image from the local file system or use your Facebook profile pic.
 screenshots:
+  - src: kaleidoscoper-main.jpg
+    alt: The icon for kaleidoscoper
   - src: kaleidoscoper-1.jpg
     alt: A kaleidoscope loaded in square mode.
+  - src: kaleidoscoper-2.jpg
+    alt: A profile pick loaded into Kaleidoscoper on mobile
+  - src: kaleidoscoper-3.jpg
+    alt: An image saved from Kaleidoscoper
 ---

 ## My contributions